futuredapp/Engineering-Handbook/kmp/new-project.md

         4. Create new repository secret `APP_DISTRIBUTION_SERVICE_ACCOUNT` with the json content
     - Using `FIREBASE_TOKEN`, which can be generated using Firebase CLI

+- [ ] Make sure that you have enabled google services plugin, otherwise the plugin won't know the id of the app

 ## 3. Configure GitHub Actions

 - [ ] In **Settings** tab of your repository, go to **Secrets** and configure following secrets: